What to eat when you have SIBO

 SIBO occurs when there is an excessive growth of bacteria in the small intestine.
 This can lead to various complications, including bloating, gas, abdominal pain, and altered bowel movements.

-There are two schools of thought when it comes to what to eat with SIBO.
-The challenge is a lack of research data to support either position.
+Unfortunately, there is a lack of research data to support either position.
 A review of treatments for SIBO in 2022 found ‘studies are still scarce and of low quality, limiting their clinical applicability’.

-From my experience working with hundreds of people who have IBS and SIBO, treating the SIBO cannot be done by diet alone.
+From my experience working with hundreds of people who have IBS and SIBO, treating the overgrowth cannot be done by diet alone.
 This is backed up by research showing antibiotics or antimicrobial treatments are effective at reducing SIBO.
 The evidence for SIBO diets is very patchy and the studies are low quality, on the whole.

 There are two schools of through on whether you should include fibre in the diet or not.
 Diet on it’s own will not get rid of the bacterial overgrowth.

-Starve the SIBO bacteria with diet
+1. Starve the SIBO bacteria with diet

 One suggestion is to starve out the overgrowing microbes by removing all the starches from your diet, and treat the overgrowth at the same time.

-Feed the SIBO bacteria with diet
+2. Feed the SIBO bacteria with diet

-Also there is a school of thought that the microbes are more likely to be killed as they are replicating, making the treatment more effective.
+The second (opposing) method is to continue eating fibre and other carbohydrates alongside treatment for SIBO.
+The theory is that the microbes are more likely to be killed as they are replicating, making the treatment more effective.

 SIBO diets – what are the options?

 There are lots of different styles of low carb, low fibre diets in the online SIBO space.
+The best approach is to find what works for you to manage your symptoms.

 SIBO diet options